Parents as Teachers Parent Educator - Bilingual

 - Provide group connections to give families an opportunity to build social connections with each other, engage in parent-child interaction activities, and increase their knowledge of ways to support children's development

 - Complete initial and annual developmental child screening and health review for each enrolled child

 - Connect families to resources that help them reach their goals and address their needs

 - Help parents and children transition to other services as needed, to preschool, or to kindergarten

 - Maintain and submit in a timely way all required family and program documentation

 - Participate in at least 2 hours of reflective supervision monthly and at least 2 hours of staff meetings monthly

 - Obtain competency-based professional development and renew parent educator certification annually

-- Participate in continuous quality improvement efforts
+- Participate in continuous quality improvement

 - Must have a personal vehicle for home visitation (mileage reimbursement will be provided).